-3.1.
-Atmospheric Excitations
+3.1 Atmospheric Excitations

-[11] Atmospheric Surface pressure and wind estimates are from the NCEP reanalysis atmospheric model [Kalnay et al., 1996].
-The data are provided as daily averages for the period January 1948 to present, on a Gaussian grid, about 1.904° latitude by 1.875° longitude.
-The zonal winds (U) include 17 layers from the surface at 1000 mbar to the top at 10 mbar.
-Atmospheric surface pressure and wind excitations on LOD variation are computed using equation (1).
-An inverted barometer (IB) correction is applied so that over the oceans, atmospheric pressure at any point is replaced by mean pressure over the oceans (not including inland seas).
+Atmospheric Surface pressure and wind estimates are from the NCEP reanalysis atmospheric model [Kalnay et al., 1996].
+The data are provided as daily averages for the period January, 1948 to present, on a Gaussian grid, about 1.904° latitude by 1.875° longitude.
+The zonal winds (U) include 17 layers from the surface at 1000 mb to the top at 10 mb.
+Atmospheric surface pressure and wind excitations on LOD variation are computed using eq.
+(1).
+An inverted barometer (IB) correction is applied so that over the oceans, atmospheric pressure at any point is replaced by mean pressure over the oceans (not including in-land seas).

-[12] The wind integration is from the surface (defined by surface pressure) to the top of the model (10 mbar).
-This is different from the method used to compute the NCEP AAM products archived at the Atmospheric and Environmental Research Incorporated [Salstein and Rosen, 1997], in which topographic effects are neglected and the wind integration is from the lowest level at 1000 mbar to the top of the model at 10 mbar.
-As demonstrated by Aoyama and Naito [2000], including topographic effects significantly affect atmospheric wind excitations to polar motion X and Y, although effects on LOD may be insignificant.
+The wind integration is from the surface (defined by surface pressure) to the top of the model (10 mb).
+This is different from the method used to compute the NCEP AAM products archived at the Atmospheric and Environmental Research Incorporated [Salstein and Rosen 1997], in which topographic effects are neglected and the wind integration is from the lowest level at 1000 mb to the top of the model at 10 mb.
+As demonstrated by Aoyama and Naito (2000), including topographic effects significantly affect atmospheric wind excitations to polar motion X and Y, although effects on LOD may be insignificant.

-3.2.
-Oceanic Excitations
+3.2 Oceanic Excitations

-[13] The ECCO data assimilating OGCM is based on the parallel version of the Massachusetts Institute of Technology general circulation model and an approximate Kalman filter method [Fukumori et al., 2000].
+The ECCO data assimilating OGCM is based on the parallel version of the Massachusetts Institute of Technology general circulation model and an approximate Kalman filter method [Fukumori et al., 2000].
 The ECCO model (run kf049f) assimilates T/P sea surface height (SSH) observations.
-The model coverage is from $-72.5^{\circ}$ S to $72.5^{\circ}$ N and has a telescoping meridional grid with a $1/3^{\circ}$ resolution in the tropics ( $-20^{\circ}$ S to $20^{\circ}$ N) that gradually increases to a 1° resolution away from the equator.
-The resolution in longitude is 1°.
-There are 46 vertical levels with 10m resolution within 150 m of the surface.
-The model is forced by NCEP reanalysis products [Kalnay et al., 1996] (12 hourly wind stress, daily heat and fresh water fluxes)

-with time means replaced by those of the Comprehensive Ocean-Atmosphere Data Set.
-Temperature and salinity at the model sea surface are relaxed toward observed values.
-Model fields are available at 10 day intervals (as 10 day averages).
-SSH and OBP are also available at 12 hour intervals (as instantaneous values).
+The model coverage is from -72.5°S to 72.5°N and has a telescoping meridional grid with a 1/3-degree resolution in the tropics (-20°S to 20°N) that gradually increases to a 1-degree resolution away from the equator.
+The resolution in longitude is 1 degree.
+There are 46 vertical levels with 10m resolution within 150m of the surface.
+The model is forced by NCEP reanalysis products [Kalnay et al., 1996] (12-hourly wind stress, daily heat and fresh water fluxes) with time-means replaced by those of the Comprehensive Ocean-Atmosphere Data Set.
+Temperature and salinity at the model sea surface are relaxed towards observed values.
+Model fields are available at 10-day intervals (as 10-day averages).
+SSH and OBP are also available at 12-hour intervals (as instantaneous values).

-[14] Following equation (1), OBP excitations to LOD variation are computed from 12 hourly OBP estimates from the ECCO model, while ocean current excitations are based on 10 day averaged SSH and zonal (U) velocity estimates, for the period January 1993 to March 2004.
-The mean density of seawater (1030 kg/m) is used in current integration.
+Following eq.
+(1), OBP excitations to LOD variation are computed from 12-hourly OBP estimates from the ECCO model, while ocean current excitations are based on 10day averaged SSH and zonal (U) velocity estimates, for the period January 1993 to March 2004.
+The mean density of sea water (1030 kg/m) is used in current integration.
 The ECCO model employs the Boussinesq approximation to conserve total ocean volume.
 This will cause changes of estimated total ocean mass unrelated to any oceanographic effect [Gross et al., 2004].
 To correct this, we enforce ECCO mass conservation by removing a mean OBP (over the oceans) at each time step [Greatbatch, 1994].
 Other mass balance corrections will be discussed in 3.4.

-3.3.
-Hydrological Excitations
+3.3 Hydrological Excitations